jodt/holbertonschool-low_level_programming/0x14-bit_manipulation/README.md

 * Project 1 : function that prints the binary representation of a number.
 * Project 2 : function that returns the value of a bit at a given index.
 * Project 3 : function that sets the value of a bit to 1 at a given index.
+* Project 4 : function that sets the value of a bit to 0 at a given index.